yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 ---
 layout: post
 title:  "Investing in venture capital"
-date:   2022-03-20 18:11:00 -0800
+date:   2022-03-27 15:30:00 -0700
 tags: investing
 excerpt: |
   I recently had the opportunity to invest in a venture capital fund.
-In this post, I want to explain how these funds work and what I've learned from the experience to far.
+In this post, I want to explain how these funds work and what I've learned from the experience so far.
 ---

 I recently had the opportunity to invest in a venture capital fund.
-In this post, I want to explain how these funds work and what I've learned from the experience to far.
+In this post, I want to explain how these funds work and what I've learned from the experience so far.

-*Disclaimer:* The information in this post is based on my limited experience and personal research.
-I've done my best to be correct, but I'm not an expert in the space; please let me know if anything here is wrong, and I'll correct it.
+*Disclaimer:* The information in this post is based on my limited experience and personal research over the last few months.
+Please consult a true expert before investing, and also let me know if anything here is wrong so I can correct it.

 ## Intro to venture capital

 Venture capital (VC) is a common form of private market financing for tech startups.
-Nearly every major, big-name tech company founded in the last 30 years, including Google, Facebook, and Amazon, got VC money when they were smaller.
+Nearly every major, big-name tech company founded in the last 30 years, including Google, Facebook, and Amazon, got VC money when it was smaller.

 The VC space is populated by a number of large and very famous firms including [Sequoia](https://www.sequoiacap.com/) and